-- I Choose to Stay: After the criminals are defeated and taken into custody, the Parkers are given the chance to go back home to the United States.
-But at this point, the Parkers have gotten used to their lives in Australia—so the twins (not wanting to leave their friends or their boyfriends behind) and their parents decide that, for now at least, they'd rather stay in Sydney (and reveal their true identities to their Australian-friends).
+- I Choose to Stay: After the criminals are defeated and taken into custody, the Parkers are given the chance to go back home to America and resume their old lives.
+But, having gotten used to their lives in Australia, the Parkers ultimately decide that (for now at least) they'd rather stay in Sydney (and reveal their true identities to their Australian-friends).

-- Identically Named Group: After the Parkers are placed in Australia and the twins are enrolled at a local school, the first person to befriend them is a girl named Sheila—she introduces Abby and Maddie to her group of friends, all of whom also go by "Sheila."
-"Sheila" is actually the Australian slang for "girl" or "woman".
+- Identically Named Group: After the Parkers are placed in Australia and the twins are enrolled at a local school, the first person to befriend them is a girl who goes by "Sheila."
+She introduces the twins to her group of friends, all of whom are girls who also go by "Sheila."

-- Land Down Under: Some of Australian stereotypes in the film include a kangaroo, a bunch of girls named Sheila, and everyone in Australia liking surfing.
-However, there are subversions such as when the girls arrive at their new school dressed like they're going on safari and just get gawked at.
+- Land Down Under: Some of Australian stereotypes in the film include a kangaroo, a bunch of girls named "Sheilanote ," and everyone in Australia being into sports like surfing.
+However, there are some subversions, such as when the twins arrive at their new school and are dressed more like they're going on an African safari and get gawked at by their new schoolmates.

 - Undercover Cop Reveal: After the criminals are finally defeated, they're arrested by Katie (the lifeguard/head of water sports at the Parker-family's bed-and-breakfast in Australia), who's revealed to be an undercover FBI-agent.